5 min read

 At startup, the agent loads only minimal metadata for each skill.
 Name and a one-line description.
 Maybe a hundred tokens total.
 The full instructions, reference docs, and scripts stay on disk until the model decides it needs them.

-Anthropic's own term for this: progressive disclosure.
-I'd call it something more specific: RAG for tools.
+This is progressive disclosure.
+Or as I'd call it: RAG for tools.

 The Architecture That Actually Works

 MCP is the execution layer.
 It connects your agent to external systems.
-That part works fine and doesn't need fixing.
+That part works fine.

 Skills are the retrieval and orchestration layer.
-They sit in front of MCP and decide what the agent needs to know, when it needs to know it, and how to act on it.
+They sit in front of MCP and decide what the agent needs to know, when it needs to know it.

 The Quiet Part Out Loud